sandhyaparna/Data-Science/Decision Tree/Overview.md

 ## Splitting Criteria
 Splitting is based on the attribute that produces the 'purest' subsets of data w.r.t the label attribute.
 A partition is pure if all the tuples in it belong to the same class
+#### How Decision Tree predicts a Numeric Target?
+In case of regression tree, the value obtained by terminal nodes in the training data is the mean response of observation falling in that region.
+Thus, if an unseen data observation falls in that region, we’ll make its prediction with mean value
+#### How Decision Tree predicts a Categorical Target?
+In case of classification tree, the value (class) obtained by terminal node in the training data is the mode of observations falling in that region.
+Thus, if an unseen data observation falls in that region, we’ll make its prediction with mode value.
 #### Information Gain:
 Info Gain is the difference between entropy of 'Root node' and 'Decision node'.
 Entropy for each node is the degree of homogenity i.e. if a node  is completely homogeneous, its entropy is 0; if a node or var equally divided between say for example